Getting to Cambridge

 We are often asked how candidates should dress for their interviews.
 You’ll be pleased to hear that we do not judge candidates on their wardrobes!
 Generally, candidates choose to dress a little formally (i.e. not in jeans) but it should not be necessary for you to buy special clothes for the occasion.
 It is important that you wear clothing that is comfortable; i.e. if you know you will be walking from the station to College, don’t put on a brand new pair of shoes!
-Please bear in mind that Cambridge is often very cold and wet in December and you will have to walk in the open between interviewers’ rooms, Cripps Court Cafeteria for meals, etc. Coats are essential.
+Please bear in mind that Cambridge is often very cold and wet in December and you will have to walk in the open between interviewers’ rooms, College Cafeteria for meals, etc. Coats are essential.
 If you are in doubt, please feel free to telephone the Academic Office for advice.

-Current Magdalene students will meet you at the Porters’ Lodge when you arrive and be on hand throughout your stay to help you find your way to your room (if you are staying overnight) and the rooms where your interviews are being held.
+Current Magdalene students will meet you at the Porters’ Lodge when you arrive and are on hand throughout your stay to help you find your way to your room (if you are staying overnight) and the rooms where your interviews are being held.
 They will also be in the JCR (where tea and coffee will be available) from 8 am – 10 pm to answer any queries you may have and help in any way.
 In the evenings TV/dvds will be available to any interview candidates that are interested.

-If you have any difficulties during your visit to Magdalene, please do not hesitate to talk to the student helpers, porters or to come up to the Academic Office on A staircase, First Court, which is open from 8.30 am to 5.00 pm.
+If you have any difficulties during your visit to Magdalene, please do not hesitate to talk to the student helpers, Porters or to come up to the Academic Office on A staircase, First Court, which is open from 8.30 am to 5.00 pm.
 The Academic Office staff will be happy to try to help.
 The Porters' Lodge is open 24 hours a day.

 If you are delayed on your way to your interviews and think you may be late, it is absolutely imperative that you telephone us on 01223 332135 as soon as possible.
 We will do what we can to try and re-schedule your interviews and make alternative arrangements for you.